 - Integrating with existing services and software stacks.
-There are contexts in which a CMS could help simplify workflows in an existing project: for instance, taking hardcoded content out of HTML pages, and maintaing them with a CMS instead.
+There are contexts in which a CMS could help simplify workflows in an existing project: for instance, taking hardcoded content out of HTML pages, and maintaining them with a CMS instead.
 Since CaaS CMS all provide an API, they are all highly integration-friendly.

 - Highly custom UX.
 The CMS of the web age imposed strong design restrictions.
-Yes, you could fully customize the UI, but building a WordPress-powerwed web app from scratch is not very likely.
+Yes, you could fully customize the UI, but building a WordPress-powered web app from scratch is not very likely.
 As CaaS job is to simply push content wherever and whenever necessary, designers will be happy not to hear "not possible" from their fellow developers.

 Pros and cons

 For example, it's not as good for setting up a personal blog.
 Or it's not as good when you know that you only want to do a website, and that is it.
-Because the effort is not worth it: there are other solutions, much cheaper and less complex, for these particular scenarios.
+Because the effort is not worth it: there are other solutions, much cheaper and less complicated, for these particular scenarios.

 What drives the adoption of CaaS

 More and more developers encounter the need to have a CaaS solution.
 Those are either mobile app developers who need a backend to feed their apps with content, or front-end developers who expect to interact with an API.
 While those technologies have been around for some time, they are becoming increasingly popular, driving the demand for CaaS.

 - Content owners want to get their content to as many platforms and channels as possible: web, mobile, social networks, smart devices, and so on

 - It's too expensive to have a separate solution for every channel — development-wise and maintenance-wise